david32145/csv-node/README.md

 **/
 ```

-the options can be combined
+the options can be combined.

 ## The filePath